-The H-2 category allows temporary agricultural (H-2A) and non-agricultural (H-2B) visas for U.S. employers or U.S. agents who meet specific regulatory requirements to bring foreign nationals to the United States.
-The H-3 category allows for foreign nationals coming temporarily to the United States to either receive training or to participate in a special education exchange visitor training program.
+The H-2 category allows temporary agricultural (H-2A) and non-agricultural (H-2B) visas for U.S. employers or U.S. agents who meet specific regulatory requirements to bring aliens to the United States.
+The H-3 category allows for aliens coming temporarily to the United States to either receive training or to participate in a special education exchange visitor training program.

 Naturalization is the process to voluntarily become a U.S. citizen if you were born outside of the United States.
 In general, you may be eligible if you can show continuous U.S. residence for three to five years, are at least 18 years old, and demonstrate good moral character and loyalty to the U.S. Constitution.
 You must also take the English and civics test, unless you qualify for an English language exemption or a medical disability exception.